mikeperry-tor/vanguards/README.md

 2. [Install Stem](https://stem.torproject.org/download.html)
 3. Run **./src/vanguards.py**

+By default, vanguards will try to connect to "/run/tor/control", and if that fails, will try control port 9051 (System Tor), and then 9151 (Tor Browser).

 If your control port is on an alternate IP and Port, specify that with **--control_host _IP_ --control_port _portnum_**.

-If you are using a control socket, specify its full path with **--control_socket /path/to/socket**.
+If you are using a different control socket path, specify its full path with **--control_socket /path/to/socket**.

 Note that **./src/vanguards.py** has several other options under **--help**.